What does it feel like to have a terrible business idea? The kind where people laugh behind your back as you walk away? Take a moment. Think about it.

 After starting a number of companies of my own, and meeting with entrepreneurs at all stages of the startup journey, I’ve come to believe that the ability to differentiate good ideas from bad ones and massage bad ideas into profitable companies is like being physically fit.
 The vast majority of us aren’t born fit.
 We have to train, practice, and push ourselves to get good at it.

 When I was in high school and college I completely ignored all forms of exercise.
 But I was lucky, I was a pretty skinny kid.
 People would always say to me, “are you a runner?
 You look like one!” and it happened so frequently that I came up with a funny quip back.
-I would say, “I run from danger!…and that’s about it”
+I would say, “I run from danger!…and nothing else!”

 So one day, I was walking my dogs, and I thought to myself, “Self, if there was danger on this street, could you in fact run from it?”
 I decided to test my assumption and I took off running.
 I sprinted as fast as I could.
 I sprinted for two whole blocks until I had to stop and throw up.
 And after I was done, I thought, "Man, danger would have kicked my butt."